 When a family occupies the unit at the time of inspection an adult (over the age of 18) identified by the Head of Household must be present for the inspection.
-The presence of the owner's representative is encouraged but is not required.
+The presence of the owner or the owner's representative is encouraged but is not required.